lyon-esport/VR_HEADSET_MANAGER/docs/README.md

 | Other Android-based headsets | Should work over WiFi ADB — profiles may need tuning |

 > [!NOTE]
 > Support for a new model is mostly a matter of adding a capture profile.
-Open a [GitHub issue](https://github.com/lyon-esport/VR_HEADSET_MANAGER/issues) if you need a new headset supported. *(And if you want to offer the author a headset, he will be pleased to support it in the next release!)*
+Open a [GitHub issue](https://github.com/lyon-esport/VR_HEADSET_MANAGER/issues) if you need a new headset supported. *(And if you want to offer the author a headset, he will be pleased to support it in the next release! 😁)*

 ## Requirements at a glance